 Latency at Citizen's Mobile Device.
-We measured the end-toend latency observed by a citizen from the time a query is issued to the time that the regulatory authority responds.
+We measured the end-to-end latency observed by a citizen from the time a query is issued to the time that the regulatory authority responds.
 We studied the latency both when the citizen and regulatory authority are on a 1Gbps LAN, and also on a slow WAN with highly variable upload speeds, in which the citizen's mobile device, connected on a 4G mobile data network (a mobile provider based in India), contacts the regulatory authority that runs on a virtual machine hosted on Azure (US East).
-Figure 4 reports the results of our experiments (average and standard deviation reported over 5 runs), which show that even in a slow WAN setting with n=1000, the citizen can obtain query results in approximately 16±4 seconds.
+Figure 3.3 reports the results of our experiments (average and standard deviation reported over 5 runs), which show that even in a slow WAN setting with n=1000, the citizen can obtain query results in approximately 16 ± 4 seconds.

 Although our evaluation is citizen-centric, note that it also provides insight into the performance of the regulatory authority's server.
-Even in the most computationally- and communication-heavy case that we considered (10,000 drones city wide), the overall client latency was about 1.28s in a LAN.
+Even in the most computationallyand communication-heavy case that we considered (10,000 drones city wide), the overall client latency was about 1.28s in a LAN.
 The regulatory authority can parallelize MPC computation for different queries, therefore easily scaling up to an arbitrary number of querying citizens.

-Accuracy of the DetectFieLOOFView Algorithm.
+Accuracy of the DetectFieldOfView Algorithm.
 Finally, we evaluated the precision of our approach at detecting whether an object is in a camera's field of view.
-For this evaluation, we conducted a field study in which we simulated the setup in Figure 2 using a fixed camera, i.e., we placed the the camera, denoting the drone camera, at specified location with a fixed orientation (i.e., the values of $\Gamma_t$ , $\lambda_t$ and the $\overrightarrow{D}$ vector are known).
-We set up ground markers denoting the camera's cone of view, i.e., $\pm \theta$ w.r.t. $\overrightarrow{D}$ .
+For this evaluation, we conducted a field study in which we simulated the setup in Figure 3.1 using a fixed camera, i.e., we placed the the camera, denoting the drone camera, at specified location with a fixed orientation (i.e., the values of Γ_t , λ_t and the $\vec{\mathbf{D}}$ vector are known).
+We set up ground markers denoting the camera's cone of view, i.e., θ on either side of $\vec{\mathbf{D}}$.

-We then repeated an experiment in which placed a person of interest, denoting the citizen, at a specified location (i.e., $\Gamma_c$ , $\lambda_c$ is known).
+We then repeated an experiment in which placed a person of interest, denoting the citizen, at a specified location (i.e., Γ_c , λ_c is known).
 Out of 20 trials of this experiment, we placed the person of interest within the camera's field of view in 10 trials, and outside the field of view in 10.
 DETECTFIELDOFVIEW precisely determined that the person was within the field of view (or not) in 19 out of the 20 trials.
 The lone false positive was a case in which the person was close to the boundary of (and within) the field of vision, but was identified as being outside.
 We attribute this error to the quality of GPS values that we were able to obtain to determine location coordinates (we used the person's Samsung M31 device to determine their GPS coordinates).
-When we instead simulated the same experiment with Google Maps, using markers to identify the locations of the citizen, drone camera and the drone's direction of motion, DETECTFIELDOFVIEW was 100% accurate.
+When we instead simulated the same experiment with Google Maps, using markers to identify the locations of the citizen, drone camera and the drone's direction of motion (using Google Maps GPS coordinates), DETECTFIELDOFVIEW was 100% accurate.